UniPart: Part-Level 3D Generation with Unified 3D Geom-Seg Latents: Conclusion

 \section{Conclusion}

-We introduced a unified framework for part-level 3D generation that leverages a geometry–segmentation latent space and a dual-stage latent diffusion process.
-By constructing \repName, a joint latent representation that encodes both whole-object geometry and part-level structure, our method enables part-aware understanding to emerge naturally from whole-level generative learning without relying on external segmenters.
-Built on this representation, our diffusion model \methodName performs joint geometry generation and part-level latent segmentation, followed by a dual-space diffusion that predicts part latents in both global and canonical coordinate spaces for high-fidelity reconstruction and consistent composition.
-Extensive experiments demonstrate that our approach outperforms existing methods in segmentation controllability, geometric fidelity, and overall part-level generation quality.
-We believe that the proposed unified latent space and dual-space diffusion framework pave the way for future research in structured 3D generation, editable 3D content creation, and part-aware generative modeling.
+We propose a unified framework for part-level 3D generation, which uses a geometry-segmentation latent space and dual-stage latent diffusion.
+We build \repName, a joint latent representation encoding whole-object geometry and part structure, enabling part-aware understanding from whole-level generative learning without external segmenters.
+Our \methodName jointly generates geometry and performs part-level latent segmentation, then uses dual-space diffusion to predict part latents in global and canonical coordinates for high-fidelity, consistent part generation.
+Experiments show our method outperforms existing ones in controllability, fidelity, and generation quality, advancing structured 3D generation, editable 3D content creation, and part-aware generative modeling.

-\paragraph{Limitations and Future Work}First, our \methodName can only handle decomposable object generation, lacking validation on the ability of scene generation.
-This will be our future work to explore.
-Second, our \repName is constructed based on point-based latent representation, VecSet, and we have not explored implementing the paradigm based on voxel-based latent representation, like SLAT, which is also one of our future works.